gotthardp/lorawan-server/README.md

      over-the-air activation (OTAA).
    * Supports both unconfirmed and confirmed data uplink and downlink.
    * Supports multicast to user-defined groups.
-   * Supports all regions standartized in LoRaWAN 1.0.2 Regional Parameters for Europe, US, China, Australia, Asia, South Korea and India.
+   * Supports all regions standartized in LoRaWAN 1.0.3 Regional Parameters for Europe, US, China, Australia, Asia, South Korea, India and Russia.
  * Provides a network management interface.
    * Monitors the server, gateways and node health status and displays device battery and connection quality indicators.